 Then the negative thoughts kick in like… I don’t have an MBA.
 I never took a business studies class in high school.
 What do I know about running and growing a business?

-But I also wasn’t about to quit my job, join an MBA program, gain a bunch of debt only to then start a business.
+But I also wasn’t about to quit my job, join an MBA program, or gain a bunch of debt only to start a business.
 I didn’t have the time, patience, or money for that.

-I needed to learn the basic principles of business, both running and growing one.
+I needed to learn the basic principles of business, both running and growing.
 I made a reading list for myself of all the business books I had heard about from people I admired or that had been recommended to me personally.
 I spent $237.91 on books and $199 on a Mixergy Premium subscription… my personal $500 MBA.

 In January 2013, when I made the list, I was already itching to get out of the corporate world, so it was the perfect fuel for me to consume as many books as possible.

 Every morning and evening on my subway commute I would consume as much knowledge as possible, knowing that this could be my escape from the 9–5.

 I quit my job on November 26, 2013.

 Here’s the list of books that made it possible to build multiple businesses and revenue streams.

 (I used to think mindset stuff was silly and unimportant, but realize now how much we all get in our way… so don’t skip these)